Slavery in Morocco: Abolition of the Barbary slave trade

 The slave trade of Europeans ended after the Barbary wars in the early 19th century.

 On 11 October 1784, Moroccan pirates seized the American brigantine Betsey.
 The Spanish government negotiated the freedom of the captured ship and crew; however, Spain advised the United States to offer tribute to prevent further attacks against merchant ships.
 The United States Minister to France, Thomas Jefferson, decided to send envoys to Morocco and Algeria to try to purchase treaties and the freedom of the captured sailors held by Algeria.
 Morocco was the first Barbary Coast State to sign a treaty with the United States, on 23 June 1786.
 This treaty formally ended all Moroccan piracy against American shipping interests.
-Specifically, article six of the treaty states that if any Americans captured by Moroccans or other Barbary Coast States docked at a Moroccan city, they would be set free and come under the protection of the Moroccan State.
+Specifically, the treaty's Article Six states that if any U.S. Americans captured by Moroccans or other Barbary Coast States docked at a Moroccan city, they would be set free and come under the protection of the Moroccan State.

-The Barbary slave trade from Morocco against the ships of other nations also diminished following the Barbary war of the early 19th century.
-Barbary piracy was eradicated after the Second Barbary war.
+Following the early 19th century's Barbary wars, Barbary slave trade from Morocco against the other foreign ships also diminished.
+After the Second Barbary War, Barbary piracy was eradicated.